x0r2/stardog-js/README.md

 # stardog-js
-JavaScript library for communication with the Stardog HTTP server
+JavaScript library for communication with the Stardog HTTP server.